x-zb/pedb/README.md

 ## Experiments on LAMA

+The scripts to evaluate the gender-debiased models on the four LAMA datasts are in `scripts/evaluate_lama`.

 ## Experiments on WinoBias

 The scripts to train and evaluate the models on the WinoBias dataset are in `scripts/winobias`.
 For example, to train and evaluate BERT via adapter tuning on the type-1 examples, copy the script `scripts/winobias/wino1_bert_adapter_rf48.sh` to and run it from the root directory of this project.